c4arl0s/8Remotes/README.md

   mary/master
 ```

-This will go to the **"fetch"** location shown in **git remote -v** and download all of the branches it finds there into our repository.
+**This will go to the "fetch" location shown in git remote -v and download all of the branches it finds there into our repository**.
 The resulting branches are shown below.

 ```console
   mary/bio-page
   mary/master
 ```

-Remote branches are always listed in the form remoteName/branchName so that they will never be mistaken for local branches.
+**Remote branches are always listed in the form remoteName/branchName so that they will never be mistaken for local branches**.
 The above listing reflects the sate of Mar's repository at the time of the fetch, but they will not be automatically updated if Mary continues developing any of her branches.

-That is to say, our remote branches are not **direct** links into Mary's repository -they are read-only copies of her branches, stored in our own repository.
+**That is to say, our remote branches are not direct links into Mary's repository -they are read-only copies of her branches, stored in our own repository**.
 This means that we would have to do another fetch to access new updates.

 ![Screen Shot 2020-06-05 at 12 25 09](https://user-images.githubusercontent.com/24994818/83905628-a1e62880-a727-11ea-944a-77e60c9a6399.png)

-The above figure shows the state of **our** repository.
-We have access to Mary's snapshot (represented by sqeares) and her branches, even though we don't have a real-time connection to Mary's repository.
+The above figure shows the state of our repository. **We have access to Mary's snapshot (represented by sqeares) and her branches, even though we don't have a real-time connection to Mary's repository**.

 # 	* [Check out a Remote Branch](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)

-Let's check out a remote branch to review Mary's changes.
+**Let's check out a remote branch to review Mary's changes**.

 ```console
 Fri Jun 05 ~/iOS/RysGitTutorialRepository